Mathematics and Philosophy BA/BSc (UCAS GV15)

 Analysis I/II

 Analysis is the rigorous study of calculus.
 In this module, there will be a considerable emphasis throughout on the need to argue with much greater precision and care than you had to at school.
 With the support of your fellow students, lecturers, and other helpers, you will be encouraged to move on from the situation where the teacher shows you how to solve each kind of problem, to the point where you can develop your own methods for solving problems.
 The module will allow you to deal carefully with limits and infinite summations, approximations to pi and e, and the Taylor series.
-The module ends with the construction of the integral and the Fundamental Theorem of Calculus.
+The module also covers construction of the integral and the Fundamental Theorem of Calculus.

 Methods of Mathematical Modelling 1 and 2